alschroe/AzureIoTHack/00_raspberrypi_setup.md

     ```bash
     sudo apt-get install sense-hat
     ```
 Now you are all set up.
 If this felt anti climacitc - well this is just the preparation for the workshop.
 But you could try the *Sense HAT Emulator*.
 It allows you to see beforehand what your code will do and offers you a few samples.
-You can either find it in the Raspberry Pi menue under *Programming* --> *Sense HAT Emulator* and if you are using your Pi via SSH, have a look at this browser based [emulator](https://trinket.io/sense-hat).
+You can either find it in the Raspberry Pi menue under *Programming* --> *Sense HAT Emulator* and if you are using your Pi via SSH, have a look at this browser based [emulator](https://trinket.io/sense-hat). <br>

-We are looking forward to our Hackathon!
+**We are looking forward to our Hackathon!**